holloway87/alarm-server/README.md

 # cp config.ini.dist config.ini
 ```

-There are two configuration values, the web socket server port, and the alarm
+There are configuration values for the web socket server port, the alarm sound
-sound file name.
+file name and to enable or disable the shutdown command.

 Default port: `12614`